SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 13. "Instant Construction" --- Construct all the buildings in 1 day.
 14. "Instant Reproduction" --- Overpopulate the planet in 1 day.
 15. "Genetic Enhancement" --- Modify your main species and turn it into a god-like species.
+16. "Smart Construction" --- Allow your governors to build A&AI buildings.

 New Policies:
 1. "A&AI Edicts" --- Enable or disable all the edicts provided by this mod.